-Once the user has logged in, a selection screen for the building sites the user has registered will be displayed.
-When a building site is selected, the Main Live screen will be entered.
+A selection screen for the building sites, that the user has registered, will be displayed after the user has logged in.
+When a building site is selected, the main Live screen will be entered.
 This is the HOME screen and provides a quick view on the status of the site.